 In the Collaborative Research Centers (CRC), sustained by DFG for up to twelve years, researchers collaborate on interdisciplinary, challenging, and costly research projects.
 CRCs that are permanently located in one university are differentiated from the so-called Transregios (CRC-TRR) that are spread over several university locations.

-At present, five Collaborative Research Centers and three Transregional Collaborative Research Centers are housed at the University of Stuttgart.
-Besides, the University plays a major role in three additional CRC and two Transregios.
+At present, three Collaborative Research Centers and three Transregional Collaborative Research Centers are housed at the University of Stuttgart.
+Besides, the University has projects in three additional CRC and three Transregios.
 Added to this University Stuttgart is speaker in three DFG Research Training Groups and we have two DFG Priority Programs as well as numerous Research Units.